rfairley/ostree/docs/CONTRIBUTING.md

 To test a build on the Atomic Host Vagrant VM, simply `scp -r <ostree binary location> vagrant@<ip-address>:~`.
 You can find the ip of a Vagrant VM by running `vagrant ssh-config` in the same directory as the `Vagrantfile`.

 Run `vagrant ssh` to login to the VM.
 To override the `Read-only file system` warning, run `ostree admin unlock`.
-Now replace the original ostree binary with the new one by running `sudo mv ~/ostree /usr/bin/ostree`.
+Now replace the original OSTree binary with the new one by running `sudo mv ~/ostree /usr/bin/ostree`.

 If `which ostree` doesn't return an error then the `mv` was successful.
-Test the new Ostree binary, by running the ostree commands that you've changed.
+Test the new OSTree binary, by running the OSTree commands that you've changed.

+# Tutorial: Adding a basic builtin command to ostree

 ## [Modifying OSTree](#modifying-ostree)

 This will add a command which prints `Hello OSTree!` when `ostree hello-ostree` is entered.

-1. Open the ostree code in an editor or IDE of your choice.
+1. Open the OSTree code in an editor or IDE of your choice.
 Having the ability to ["go to definition" helps greatly in navigating](#ide-configuration.md).

 2. Create a file in `src/ostree` named `ot-builtin-hello-ostree.c`.
-Code that lives in here belongs to ostree, and uses functionality from libostree.
+Code that lives in here belongs to OSTree, and uses functionality from libostree.

 3. Add the following to `ot-builtin-hello-ostree.c`: